leonardodrigo/breweries-data-lake/README.md

    - Configure access permissions for your storage account and containers using **"Access control (IAM)"**.
 Assign a role such as **"Storage Account Contributor"** to your user.
    - _Go to **Security + networking** and then **Access keys**. key1 or key2 will be used to access the storage account via Airflow as well._

-4. **Configure Environment Variables:**
-   - Locate the `env.template` file in the root directory of the project.
-   - Rename the file to `.env`.
-   - Open the `.env` file and set your Azure storage account name and key (key1 or key2).

 ### Installation